Riffer/Fixed-wing_FlightController/README.md

 # This fork uses
-* platformio instead of Ardunio IDE
+* PlatformIO instead of Ardunio IDE => better code editing
-* CPPM instead of PWM as input
+* CPPM instead of PWM as input => so you can use on cable instead of 4
-* Libraries for MPU and Servo
+* libraries for MPU and Servo instead of direct coding => easier to migrate further on

 # Fixed-wing_FlightController